joyrex2001/kubedock/README.md

 mvn test
 ```

-The default configuration for kubedock is to orchestrate in the default kubernetes namespace, this can be configured with the `NAMESPACE` environment variable (or via the -n argument).
-The service requires permissions to create Deployments in the namespace.
+The default configuration for kubedock is to orchestrate in the namespace that has been set in the current context.
+This can be overruled with -n argument (or via the `NAMESPACE` environment variable).
+The service requires permissions to create Deployments, Services and Configmaps in the namespace.

 To see a complete list of available options: `kubedock --help`.